shaik1002/biggitlabbomb/doc/ci/variables/index.md

 [Service containers](../docker/using_docker_images.md) can use CI/CD variables, but by default can only access [variables saved in the `.gitlab-ci.yml` file](#define-a-cicd-variable-in-the-gitlab-ciyml-file).
-Variables [added in the GitLab UI](#define-a-cicd-variable-in-the-ui) are not available to service containers, because service containers are not trusted by default.
+Variables [set in the GitLab UI](#define-a-cicd-variable-in-the-ui) are not available to service containers, because service containers are not trusted by default.

 To make a UI-defined variable available in a service container, you can re-assign